As the leader of Northern Playground, I have had an uncertainty that has taken up a lot of space in my brain the last few years.

 Personally, I've changed my habits quite radically over the past few years.
 I hardly fly anymore, I hardly eat industrial meat, I buy less and less stuff and I live in a well-insulated apartment that I don't renovate.
-Except for the car (which I rarely use and almost always has passengers), I've made some pretty big adjustments to cut my own personal emissions.
+Except for the car (which I rarely use and almost always has passengers), I've made some pretty big adjustments to reduce my own personal emissions.
 I'm not an angel by any means, but my habits have changed drastically.

 So, back to my uncertainty.

-Should the goal to reduce personal emissions also apply to the rest of the company.
-Is it ok for an employer to create principles for emissions outside of work for employees?
+Should the goal to reduce personal emissions also apply to the rest of the company?
+Is it OK for an employer to create principles for emissions outside of work for employees?
 For the board?
 Maybe even for investors?

 - Can we make the reductions visual for the rest of the team?

-- It is important that we "live the brand."
+- It is important that we "live the brand"

 - Can we borrow the climate book you refer to?